-One of our responsibilities as an environmental steward includes eliminating and minimizing waste products and pursuing alternative uses and recycling options.
+Before any hazardous material is permitted to enter any of our facilities, our environmental, health and safety ("EHS") team conducts a review of the material to determine the environmental and safety impact of such material.
 For waste products that cannot be reused or recycled, we are committed to managing the proper disposal of the waste.

 Dross, which forms in aluminum melting furnaces when molten metal becomes oxidized, is our largest waste byproduct by volume.
-We use third party processors and convertors to recycle our dross to recover the aluminum content and safely dispose of the remaining material.
+We use third-party processors and convertors to recycle our dross to recover the aluminum content and safely dispose of the remaining material.